Kowalski1337/paradigms2016-2017/README.md

 # paradigms2016-2017
-ParadigmsHomeworks
-All Java homeworks(paradigms 2016-2017)
+All Java homeworks(some of them in hard modification)